Adjustment to Vision Loss

 The Modification Access project (MAP) provides partial funding to enable Bergen County residents who are elderly and/or disabled to increase accessibility within their homes.
 Some examples of home modifications are ramps, roll-in showers, railings, wheelchair lifts and the widening of doorways.
 Individuals can apply for grants of up to $1,800.

 The New Jersey Polio Network Program assists New Jersey residents who have been affected by polio.
 Individuals can apply for grants of up to $1,000 for such needs as medical evaluations, assistive devices, and medical transportation costs.

 Senior and Caregiver Assistance Program

-SCAP is a component of the Aging and Disability Resource Connection (ADRC) which offers information, facilitates referrals, and provides linkage to essential services to individuals (60 or over) who either have a disability or are caregivers.
+SCAP is a component of the Aging and Disability Resource Connection (ADRC) which offers information, facilitates referrals, and provides linkage to essential services to individuals (60 or over) who either have a disability or are caregivers to individuals over 60.
 Staff assess needs and coordinate community-based services to enhance the quality of life of both the caregiver and the care recipient.